skyfielders/python-skyfield/skyfield/documentation/time.rst

 When a leap second is inserted, its minute counts 61 seconds numbered 00–60 instead of staying within the usual range 00–59.
-The most recent leap second was in June 2012:
+One recent leap second was in June 2012:

 .. testcode::